arfire333/adventofcode2024/README.md

 - Code is not necessarily _production_ ready.
 Some days are better than others.
 Recommendations for improvements are welcome.
 - Day 6 Takes a while
 - Day 13 claw game still needs scoring added.
+- Day 16 is a little slow but should complete in a minute or two.